CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 We can use `Distributed`, a standard library for multiple processes in Julia.
 The Julia manual has a section about  [distributed computing](https://docs.julialang.org/en/v1/manual/distributed-computing/) explaining Julia's distributed programming.
 Later we also discuss how to use MPI.

-Regarding the usage in the CSC cluster, we need to know how to add processes in a cluster environment.
 Distributed has two built-in cluster managers, `LocalManager` for processes that communicate using Localhost and `SSHManager` for processes that communicate via SSH.
 We can add processes to the same node as the Julia job is started using `LocalManager` and the `SSHManager` to add processes to other nodes.